dgs797/LuxTemp/BRANDING.md

 ## Usage

-Users will see "Lumixan" in:
+Users will see "LuxTemp" in:
 - Application menu
 - Window title bar
 - System tray tooltip